langit/pymprog/docs/setup.rst

 .. prompt:: bash

-   pip install pymprog
+   python -m pip install pymprog

 That's all you need to do and in just a few seconds you are all set!
 It already takes care of installing swiglpk to use GLPK within python.
+Note that on Windows you might need the privilage of an administrator to install it
+(start menu --> in the search box type in 'cmd'
-Note that on Windows you might need the privilage of an administrator to install it, and on Linux or Mac OSX, you may need to use sudo to acquire super user privilage to install something:
+--> right click on the dos icon --> click 'run as admininstrator'), and on Linux or Mac OSX, you may need to use sudo to acquire super user privilage to install something:

 .. prompt:: bash

-   sudo pip install pymprog
+   sudo python -m pip install pymprog

-In case pip is not installed on your system, you may try this(use sudo if necessary):
+In case pip is not installed on your system, you may try this(use sudo if necessary, or on windows try to run as administrator):

 .. prompt:: bash

-   easy_install pip
+   python -m easy_install pip

 It is the same simple way to setup PyMathProg on all operating systems